But, we’re doing so in vessels designed for the balmy Caribbean.

 Remaining untroubled is the only part which He gave to us!

-Each article will carry my email address: [email protected].
-I invite you to write any questions.
+I invite you to email me at [email protected] with your questions.
 I’ll do my best to answer them as we sail – together – through the stormy seas.